whylabs/whylogs/README.md

 whylogs is released under the Apache 2.0 open source license.
 It supports many languages and is easy to extend.
 This repo contains the whylogs CLI, language SDKs, and individual libraries are in their own repos.

+This is a Python implementation of whylogs.
+The Java implementation can be found [here](https://github.com/whylabs/whylogs-java).

 If you have any questions, comments, or just want to hang out with us, please join [our Slack channel](http://join.slack.whylabs.ai/).

 _____________
 Latest release: 0.4.5